decentraland/documentation/content/creator/scene-editor/import-items.md

 ---
 date: 2024-07-25
-title: Import custom items
+title: Import custom assets
-description: Import your own 3D models and smart items to use in your scenes.
+description: Import your own 3D models, images, sound, etc to use in your scenes.
 categories:
   - scene-editor
 type: Document